Xunnamius/project-utils/README.md

 When we did the find-and-replace on `pkg-1` earlier, it updated the source at `packages/pkg-2/src/...`.
 Suppose we also added `@my-namespace/core` as a dependency of `@my-namespace/pkg`.
-Let's commit these changes, run unit tests on `@my-namespace/pkg`, and release both packages.
+Let's commit all changes, run unit tests on `@my-namespace/pkg`, and release both packages.

 <details><summary>Expand Example</summary>